 The Chicago-based indie rock stalwarts return to their country roots on a sprawling journey to the heart of America

 Trepidation is natural when a band retraces old steps.
-Often, that translates as “we ran out of ideas so just tried to give you what you’d been after since the first album”.
+Often, “back to basics” translates as “we ran out of ideas so just tried to give you what you’d been after since the first album”.
 There’s no trepidation though when Wilco talk about going country.
 Curiosity, maybe?
 Certainly, it all veers more than a little towards excitement.

-After all, Jeff Tweedy spent the early 90s redefining country music to the point that a whole genre sprang out of the records he recorded with Jay Farrar and Mike Heidorn under the Uncle Tupelo moniker.
-With Wilco, he’s spent an entire career smashing the genre into ever stranger and more wonderful shapes, such as the glitchy, self-destructing Yankee Hotel Foxtrot.
+After all, Jeff Tweedy spent the early 90s redefining country music with the records he recorded with Uncle Tupelo.
+With Wilco, he’s spent an entire career smashing the genre into ever stranger and more wonderful shapes – such as the glitchy, self-destructing Yankee Hotel Foxtrot.